 Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-□ State Medicaid Agency □ Weekly
+□ State Medicaid Agency □ {Weekly}

 Operating Agency □ Monthly

-□ Sub-State Entity Quarterly
+□ Sub-State Entity □ Quarterly

 Other Specify: X Annually

-Continuously and Ongoing
+\square Continuously and Ongoing

 Other Specify:

-D.a.5: The percentage of all waiver PCSPs which include emergency planning.
-Numerator = All waiver PCSPs with evidence of emergency planning present.
-Denominator = All waiver PCSPs.
+D.a.5: The number and percent of waiver PCSPs which include emergency planning.
+N = Number of waiver PCSPs which include emergency planning.
+D = All waiver PCSPs.